Employing a personal assistant (PA) or communicator guide

 If you have any questions or require further support please contact us.

 You need a contract of employment between yourself and the member of staff.

 They are legally entitled to a written statement of the main terms and conditions of employment within 2 calendar months of starting work, even if they are a casual or zero hour employee.
 This statement should include details of things such as:

 If the contract is for a casual or zero hour employee, you will need to make sure the contract outlines what they are and are not entitled to such as:

 - if they are employed on an ad hoc basis

-If you need to change the contract because the pay or hours the PA works have changed you should also make sure that you update your Contract of Employment.
-There is help available on the Gov.uk website to advise you what you need to do or you can contact your Employers Liability Insurance who can provide help and advice too (dependent upon the level of cover you have).
+If you need to change the contract because the pay or hours the PA works have changed you should also make sure that you update your contract of employment.
+There is help available to advise you what you need to do on the Gov.UK website.
+Also you can contact your employers liability insurance company who can give you help and advice too, depending upon the level of cover you have.

 You must have a job description.
 This outlines the personal assistant or communicator guide’s duties.